KVVisDon/Data-Mining-Project/README.md

 Week 1 - 23 Nov: Week 1

 - Upload Data
-- Begin coding process: base rate, cleaning, etc.
+- Begin coding process: base rate, cleaning, model training, etc.
 - Construct a first classifier model (logistic regression)
 - First set of predictions made
 - Revised code in order to slightly improve accuracy of initial prediction
+- Working to clean up some of the key words in the data set and thus further improve the prediction's accuracy